hellms/dell-democenter.github.io/Module_8_2.md

 ![Alt text](image-34.png)

-Once the Backup is done, we can Proceed with a System State restore
+## Once the Backup is done, we can Proceed with a System State restore

+For the System State Restore (SSR), we will need to mount the "Restored Copies" to our Production host.
+We use the latest copy of the "DISASTER_RECOVERY:\\" Asset, that is still scoped to $BMRAssets

 ```Powershell
 $BMRHost=Get-PPDMhosts -type APP_HOST -filter 'name lk "win-01.demo.local"'